Welcome from Dr. Lars Björk!

 - Undergraduate and Graduate GPA’s are required.
 This information may be found on your transcripts.
 Former UK students may also obtain them using their UK LinkBlue account;

-- Three letters of recommendation.
+- Four letters of recommendation.
 One letter must be from a supervisor/education agency representative attesting to the applicant’s suitability for serving as a school district leader.
 Please enter information and email addresses for each of these individuals.
 The UK Graduate School will send them a request for recommendation and ask that the completed forms be returned to the Graduate School.
 If a technical problem arises please contact Matthew Reed at firstname.lastname@example.org to arrange to have the completed recommendation forms sent directly to EDL.